 - For SSB based intra-frequency measurement, if the measurement gap requirement information is reported by the UE, a measurement gap configuration may be provided according to the information.
 Otherwise, a measurement gap configuration is always provided in the following case:

-- Other than the initial BWP, if any of the UE or RedCap UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP, and for RedCap UE, are not configured with NCD-SSB for serving cell measurement.
+- Other than the initial BWP, if any of the UE or (e)RedCap UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP, and for (e)RedCap UE, are not configured with NCD-SSB for serving cell measurement.

 In non-gap-assisted scenarios, the UE shall be able to carry out such measurements without measurement gaps.
 In gap-assisted scenarios, the UE cannot be assumed to be able to carry out such measurements without measurement gaps.